 All volunteers are required to complete a sign up form, which includes key contact and health information, which we need to keep on file.
 Click here to download the form.

 Many people think that all volunteering for an environmental organisation is about being outside, physical effort and getting dirty.
 This isn’t so, and there is always something that needs planning, sorting or arranging.
 This is just a short list of some of those things – event planning, helping out at events, spring cleaning Lochfield cottage, storytelling and painting at children’s events, fundraising, making and putting up posters, giving talks…

 If you have any ideas of things you can help with, please do let us know.
-Or if you are interested in any of the above and would like to know, pop by and have a chat with Darren, Project Officer, at Lochfield Cottage.
+Or if you are interested in any of the above and would like to know, pop by and have a chat with Brian, Chairman, at Lochfield Cottage.